 TAMBA partnered with the U.S. Forest Service to create one of the first trails of this type in the country in a National Forest.
-The project has been a huge sucess for everyone involved in terms of PR, community support, partnerships, knowledge growth and building really cool (legal) mountain bike features in the Forest.
-BIKE magazine ran an online article last week that got a lot of hits nationally, you can READ IT HERE.
-In addition there’s been some more national coverage with mention in the Huffington Post about 5 trails that deliver stoke and sustainability.
+The project has been a huge success for everyone involved in terms of community support, partnerships, knowledge growth, and building really cool (legal) mountain bike features in the National Forest.
+BIKE magazine ran an online article last week that got a lot of hits nationally.
+You can READ IT HERE.
+There’s been more national coverage with mention in the Huffington Post about 5 trails that deliver stoke and sustainability.
 For more information on how the project has come together check out this video put together by First Track Productions.

 The construction team was led by Henry O’Donnell of the Sierra Buttes Trail Stewardship and consisted of a mix of TAMBA crew leaders including Kris Morehead, Benny McGinnis and Kevin Joell and over 100 volunteers in six weeks of time.
 Oversight wasprovided by the US Forest Service LTBMU staff.